So... What Engine Do I Need - Or Want?

-As my engine is a major "long-pocket" investment, I needed information on parts, bolt on items, bling, assurances and total price (to include VAT and delivery.)
+As my engine is a major "long-pocket" investment, I needed information on parts, necessary ancillaries, bling, assurances, and the total price (to include VAT and delivery.)
 And if I wasn't able to obtain these fairly easily, I moved on...
 Bottom line was, some UK companies did have a very impressive stock, and most provided a very friendly and comprehensive pre-sale service, but overall, their products were not quite right for me or for what I wanted to achieve.

-So... why did I opt for the Engine Factory.
-Well... my [further afield] search strategy was the same, and I did look at a number of US sites.
-But essentially, the Engine Factory ticked all the boxes.
-When navigating their website it was by far the most comprehensive and open.
-It had many videos demonstrating customers engines, and when I did a search on YouTube I found Petrolhead videos of the company at car shows and events demonstrating "stuff".
+So... why did I opt for the Engine Factory?
+Well... my further-afield search strategy was the same and I did look at a number of US sites.
+But essentially the Engine Factory ticked all the boxes.
+When navigating their website it was by far the most comprehensive and informative and it contained many videos demonstrating customers engines; and when I did a search on YouTube I found Petrolhead videos of the company at shows and events demonstrating "stuff".

 Moreover, after my initial inquiry, I was phoned by their Ford engine production manager (Christian Nelson) to discuss my detailed requirements.
 They also have a UK rep' so I'm as confident as I can be that what I order will be of the quality I expect.